abajwa-hw/single-view-demo/LAB-STEPS.md

 "
 ```

-- view shows table is created
+- If using the Hive view, note that:
+  - you can click the 'refresh' icon next to the Database explorer and click on default database to confirm the new table was created.
+  - you can click on the 'list' icon next to each table as a shortcut to preview its contents

-- put empty password file into HDFS
+- Sqoop will require the MySQL password (empty in this case).
+Put empty password file into HDFS
 ```
 touch mysqlpasswd.txt
 hadoop fs -put mysqlpasswd.txt /user/it1
 ```

-- create an incremental sqoop job (pointing to password file)
+- Create an incremental sqoop job (pointing to password file)
 ```
 sqoop job -create persons_staging -- import --verbose --connect 'jdbc:mysql://localhost/people' --table persons --username root --password-file hdfs://sandbox.hortonworks.com:8020/user/it1/mysqlpasswd.txt --hcatalog-table persons_staging  -m 1 --check-column lastupdate --incremental lastmodified --last-value '1900-01-01'
 ```